simonwardjones/forget-code/python/teaching-python/environmemts.md

 # Environments in python

+For a great covering of virtual environments checkout the official [documentation](https://docs.python.org/3/tutorial/venv.html)

 ## Using pip, venv and requirements.txt

 Once we have installed a version of python on our machine we have a `python` executable, together with `pip` executable and along side this a `site_packages` folder - which is a special folder where the packages are saved when we install them.